jessfraz/blog/content/post/blurred-lines.md

 history of how we evolved the Docker core team during my time there.
 We even had three different names: core, meta, engine (yet kept the same team members the entire time).
-I'm not going to go over all those stories so I suggest you checkout the video, but these are the lessons we learned.
+I'm not going to go over all those stories so I suggest you check out the video, but these are the lessons we learned.

 ### Hire from the community.

 Previous to joining Docker I had used Docker, given talks on Docker, and contributed to the project.
-The startup I worked at previously built it's infrastructure around Docker.
+The startup I worked at previously built its infrastructure around Docker.
 All members of the Docker core team were a part of the community before joining.
 This is important.